 If evidence of overfishing exists, and it is decided to increase the level of egg production conserved, the preferred management options would therefore be to reduce the total catch, increase the lower size limit or both.
-Reducing the upper size limit would not increase the level of egg production protected (except perhaps in the very short term), unless there were also a decrease in the total catch, because the catch would be concentrated on a smaller size range
+Reducing the upper size limit would not increase the level of egg production protected (except perhaps in the very short term), unless there were also a decrease in the total catch, since the catch would be concentrated on a smaller size range "window".
+As this window narrows, fishing pressure on this window intensifies, and the likelihood of a trochus surviving to the upper size limit diminishes.